MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-ita-exil-bank-accounts-setup.md

 | BRANCHNAME_IT       |

 > [!NOTE]
-> **BANKGROUPID** must have the same value as **ROUTINGNUMBER**.
+> The **BANKGROUPID** must have the same value as the **ROUTINGNUMBER**.

-## Use enhanced list of bank groups
+## Use the enhanced list of bank groups

-When **Bank account setup enhancement** feature is enabled, additional descriptive fields  **Bank branch name** and **City** are available for bank groups.
+When the **Bank account setup enhancement** feature is enabled, additional descriptive fields  **Bank branch name** and **City** are available for bank groups.

 ![Clearing the main account](media/emea-ita-exil-bank-pic.jpg)

-During bank accounts set up, when inquiring the list of bank groups additional descriptive fields are available for more precise banks selection.
+During the bank account set up, the list of bank groups additional descriptive fields are available for more precise banks selection.

 ![Clearing the main account](media/emea-ita-exil-bank-pic2.jpg)